Small Business Basics What to sell

 Some Folks always disassemble stuff and sell the parts!

-I have a friend that sells online and when he always buys with the intention of
+I have a friend that sells online also.
+When he buys anything it’s with the intention of

 selling all the parts.
-That works against what I always want to do, sell an item
+That works against what I always want to do.

 Many times people will list an item on the internet for sale “Parts or Repair”.